GRTA Xpress: Operations

 As of 2025, Xpress is operated by Transdev and CobbLinc.
 Prior to the creation of the Atlanta-region Transit Link Authority, Xpress was operated as a partnership between the Georgia Regional Transportation Authority (GRTA) and Clayton, Cherokee, Cobb, DeKalb, Douglas, Forsyth, Fulton, Gwinnett, Henry, Paulding, and Rockdale counties.
 Operators of Xpress were contracted through Professional Transit Management and American Coach.
-In Cobb and Gwinnett Counties Cobb Community Transit or Gwinnett County Transit provided Xpress service in addition to their own express services.
+In Cobb and Gwinnett Counties CobbLinc or Ride Gwinnett provided Xpress service in addition to their own express services.

 Fares

 Xpress charges fares based on distance travelled.
 As of April 2025, adult one-way fares from Green Zone park and rides to Atlanta are $3.00 and fares from Blue Zone park-and-rides to Atlanta are $4.00.
 Round-trip, 10-trip, and 31-day passes are available using a Breeze card or the Breeze 2.0 app.